 You may want to enjoy some background music while you’re cleaning around the house, playing outside, gardening or going on a road trip.
 Whether you like oldies, past summer hits or songs with “summer” in the title, think about what summer means to you and make the perfect playlist.

 Cool Down With Water Fun

-15. Clean Out Your Home
+Clean Your Home

 Though warmer weather may not be ideal for cleaning out an attic, cooler spaces like the basement, garage and any air-conditioned rooms in your home are perfect for summertime cleaning and organizing.